molssi-seamm/molssi-seamm.github.io/docs/software_ecosystem/job_datastore.rst

 Job Datastore
 *************

-The Job Datastore is where SEAMM stores all the input and output from :term:`jobs<job>`.
-The :term:`dashboard` is the primary way that you look at the jobs, though it is possible to look at the files directly if you need to, and it may be possible for a job to scan files from others jobs.
-This is useful if you want to gather and reanalyze results from many jobs after they have been run.
+The Job Datastore is where SEAMM stores all input and output files produced from each :term:`job`.
+The :term:`dashboard` is the primary way to inspect the job results.
+However, it is also possible to inspect each file directly.

-You may also use several Job Datastores.
-There can be more than one on a machine, so different users or groups might have different datastores.
-However datastores gather results in projects, and allow control over who can access projects or even individual jobs, so a single datastore can be shared my different people and groups if they wish.
+The users can also employ several Job Datastores on a single machine so that different user-groups can access them.
+While the datastores gather the results of each project, they allow users to control the access permission(s) to the projects including the individual jobs.
+Thus, a single datastore can be shared among different user-groups if they wish to do so.

-You might also use datastores on other machines, either because you are collaborating with another group and want to use their datastore, or because it is more practical to have a datastore "close" to where the jobs are run so that the outputs don't have to be copied over e.g. a slow network.
+In collaborative efforts, the users might wish to use the datastores residing on a remote machine.
+It would also be more practical to have a datastore "closer" to where the jobs are executed so that the outputs do not have to be copied over a slow network route.